Tag: David Mackintosh

 David Mackintosh – 2016 Parliamentary Question to the Department for Energy and Climate Change

-To ask the Secretary of State for Energy and Climate Change, what steps her Department has taken to encourage large businesses to switch to carbon neutral energy sources.
+To ask the Secretary of State for Energy and Climate Change, what assessment her Department has made of the effectiveness of using energy storage to ensure that intermittent renewable sources of energy can be part of the UK’s energy mix.

 Andrea Leadsom